 Hokuriku Arch Pass

 You could also consider the Hokuriku Arch Pass.
 It’s a regional rail pass that takes you between Kyoto and Tokyo, along an arching route via Kanazawa and Nagano.
-For more details, see our dedicated Hokuriku Arch Pass guide.
+For more details, see our dedicated Hokuriku Arch Pass guide or check out our itinerary of the area.

 Highway buses between Kyoto and Tokyo